Paternity Attorneys in Michigan

 Once paternity is established, the mother will be required to enter into an agreement allowing you parenting time, ultimately leading into some form of custody over the child.
 The court will enter a temporary order, giving you the right to see the child until the formal hearing is held.

-The payment of child support goes along with having paternity established.
+Child support payment goes along with having paternity established.
 The court will set up an order requiring some form of support to be paid for the care of the child.
 Payments will be made through the Friend of the Court.

 Gaining Custody in Adoption Cases